Solanum virginianum

-Solanum virginianum, also called Surattense nightshade, yellow-fruit nightshade, yellow-berried nightshade, Indian nightshade, Thai green eggplant, or Thai striped eggplant (from the unripe fruit), is a medicinal plant used mostly in India.
+Solanum virginianum, the Surattense nightshade, yellow-fruit nightshade, yellow-berried nightshade, Indian nightshade, Thai green eggplant, or Thai striped eggplant (from the unripe fruit), is a medicinal plant used mostly in India.
 Some parts of the plant, such as the fruit, are poisonous.
 Solanum surattense Burm. f. and Solanum xanthocarpum Schrad. and Wendl. are synonyms of Solanum virginianum L. (Sharma et al., 2010).

 Description

-Yellow-fruit nightshade is an erect herb, that is sometimes woody at the base, and measures 50–70 cm tall.
+Solanum virginianum is an erect herb, that is sometimes woody at the base, and measures 50–70 cm tall.
 It is copiously armed with sturdy, needlelike, and broad-based prickles measuring 5-20 mm x 0.5-1.5 mm.

 The plant has ovate-oblong, sinuated leaves that are unequally paired, with blades measuring 4-9 cm × 2-4.5 cm.
 They have an acute apex, unequal lobes and are either pinnate or possessive of usually 5-9 lobes.
 The veins and stalks of the leaves are prickly, and the stalks have a length of 2-3.5 cm.

 The racemose inflorescence of the plant is 4-7 cm tall, and the bell-shaped sepal tube has a diameter of 1 cm.

 The blue-purple flowers measure 1.4–1.6 cm × 2.5 cm.
 The petals are ovate-deltate, measure 6–8 mm, and are densely pubescent with stellate hairs.
 The filaments have a measurement of 1 mm, the anthers 8 mm, and the style 1 cm.

-The yellow-fruit nightshade’s fruiting pedicels are 2–3.6 cm tall.
+The fruiting pedicels of Solanum virginianum are 2–3.6 cm tall.
 They have prickles and sparse stellate hairs, while the fruiting sepals are prickly and sparsely pubescent.
 Pale yellow berries of 1.3–2.2 cm in diameter are produced, when ripe the yellow fruits are around 3 cm in diameter.
 Flowering normally appears around November to May.

 Occurrence

-The yellow-fruit nightshade is cultivated in the Himalayas, southeast Malaysia, Australia, and Polynesia.
+Solanum virginianum is cultivated in the Himalayas, southeast Malaysia, Australia, and Polynesia.
 It is commonly found in open spaces, along roadsides, and elsewhere in India.